jonnydubowsky/dewDrop/README.md

 ## General syntax

   All dewdrop messages can begin with any text; the dewDrop portion starts with #ddv2 to identify it as a dewDrop message.
-The next token should be a one of the verb keywords of the language.
+The next token should be one of the verb keywords of the language.
 The remaining tokens following the verb should be nouns upon which the verb operates.

     .* #ddv2 <VERB> <NOUN> [<NOUN> [<NOUN>]]